henryk/pickaxe/docs/protocol.md

 The Client has username U and password P. Server has list of all U/P pairs.
 First packet from the client is a login request with the username and login request ID (LID).
 The server responds with a login response containing a session ID (SID) and a nonce.
 Both client and server calculate a session key K using a suitable KDF (FIXME: PBKDF2?) using U,P,LID,SID and nonce as inputs.
 (The server will protect against DoS by allowing only one login attempt per username every few seconds.)
 Important: Server behaviour must be the same for existing vs. non-existing usernames!

 All packets except for the login and login response are associated with a SID and therefore K and will be protected with a 8-byte MAC M (FIXME: truncated HMAC-SHA256?).
 Packets that fail authentication will be silently discarded.
-All packets have a 3-byte sequence number C and will only be processed in sequence (FIXME: rolling window?).
+All packets have a sequence number and will only be processed in sequence (FIXME: rolling window?).
 Replayed packets are discarded.
 Exception: If a packet that elicited a response is re-received, the response will be re-sent, over the same mechanism that the new copy of the packet was receive.
 (FIXME: Defined reasonable boundaries) This allows the client to send a packet using multiple means and receive the response over any working lower layer.

+*Sequence number truncation*: Internally the sequence number C is a 64-bit unsigned integer.
+For transmission it is truncated to the least significant 16 bits, called C'.
+The recipient of a packet fills the upper 48 bits by looking at the expected sequence number (handling overflows as necessary).
+The HMAC calculation includes the full 64-bit sequence number!

 ### Control, Payload